Dirk Meyer

 • Chun-man (Kevin) Kwong (DPhil).
 2023.
 The Performed Dao: Understanding Zhuangzi with the Literary Form Approach.

 • Stefano Gandolfo (DPhil).
 2020.
 Division of Knowledge in the Siku Catalogue.
-(Chinese Philosophy) Now: Counselor at Ministry of Education, Greece.
+(Chinese Philosophy) Now: Director of Columbia Global Center, Athens.

 • Corina Smith (DPhil).
 2020.
 Time and Memory in Early Chinese Texts.